alexhkurz/Khan-academy-revision-guides/Calculus-1.md

 ## Derivatives

-We neeed to know the following formulas to compute basic derivatives:
+We need to know the following formulas to compute basic derivatives:

 $$(e^x)' = e^x
 \quad\quad\quad\quad